BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

 <br>

-# Use following brief to complete this task via PowerShell
+# Use following brief to complete this project via PowerShell

 ## Recover deleted user from Domain controller Recycle-Bin